ornl-ndav/DOM/README.txt

 The DOM (Data Object Model) package is designed for reading raw data NeXus files and writing files from data reduction.
+The DOM can also read files produced by running data reduction.

 Authors: Michael Reuter <reuterma@ornl.gov>
 	 Peter Peterson <petersonpf@ornl.gov